tarang1998/KnowledgeBase/Algorithms/Sorting/Counting.md

 Counting sort is used when:

-there are smaller integers with multiple counts. linear complexity is the need.
+- There are smaller integers with multiple counts.
+- Linear complexity is the need.

 ## Articles